DannyIsa/TDS_2025/README.md

 By applying feature engineering and training machine learning models, we can predict the strength of a given password.
 The project demonstrates how important features like common password sequences, entropy, character diversity, and length can help differentiate between weak and strong passwords.
 Using machine learning models, we aim to automate the classification of passwords to improve cybersecurity practices.

-The next steps in this project involve using popular and modern models, such as XGBoost and CatBoost, to fine-tune the models, explore additional features, and deploy the solution as part of a password management system.
+The next steps in this project might involve fine-tuning the models, explore additional features, and deploy the solution as a pet-project or even a product that helps users choose a more secure password.